 These indulgent, traditional little turnovers get their special crisp texture from deep-frying masa made from instant corn flour.
 If you don't have a tortilla press or want to make the dough, you can use store-bought tortillas for something closer to the familiar griddled quesadilla Americans and Mexicans alike adore.
 If you use 6-inch store-bought corn tortillas, the same amount of filling will make 12 quesadillas.

-- 2 large poblano chili peppers
+- 2 large poblano chile peppers

 - 1 tablespoon unsalted butter